On b-bit min-wise hashing for large-scale regression and classification with sparse data: Prediction error

+where the norm $\norms{\cdot}_\kappa$ depends on the eigenvalue structure of the design matrix.
+In contrast the bound we have above for min-wise hashing depends in contrast on the sparsity $q$ through the constant $C$.
+The bound \eqref{eq:Kaban} is otherwise structurally identical to the bound for $b$-bit min-wise hashing above, and the role of the number $L$ of projections is now taken by the number $K$ of random projections.
+The optimal values of $K$ and $L$ are both of order $\sqrt{n}$, leading to the same convergence rate of the risk as $n\rightarrow\infty$.

+To better understand the implications of Theorem~\ref{thm:main_OLS_pred_error}, it is helpful to fix the size of the signal so that $\|\mb X\mbb \beta^*\|_2^2/n=1$, and look at whether we can show consistency of the method as both $p,n\rightarrow\infty$.
+If the signal is spread out and all variables have the same sparsity, $\|\mbb \beta^*\|_b$ will be of order $\sqrt{p/q}$ and the MSPE will vanish when $p/n\rightarrow 0$, which excludes the high-dimensional setting.

+However, now assume that the signal is concentrated on a fixed set of variables.
+The norm $\|\mbb \beta^*\|_b$ is then constant as $p$ increases and all that is required for consistency is $q/n\rightarrow 0$ (or $q_{\min}/n\rightarrow 0$ for the more general case of uneven row-sparsity).

 An interesting scenario is one of increasing variable sparseness.
 In many applications, the more predictor variables are added the sparser they tend to become.
 In text analysis, the first block of predictor variables might encode the presence of individual words.
 The next block might code for bigrams and the following, higher order $N$-grams.
 With this design, predictor variables in each successive block become sparser than the previous.
 It is then interesting to consider how much the MSPE can increase if we add a block with many sparse variables which contain no additional signal contribution.
-The result above indicates that the MSPE only increases as $\sqrt{q}$ since the norm of $\|\mbb \beta^*\|_2$ would be constant in this case.
+The result above indicates that the MSPE only increases as $\sqrt{q}$.
 Adding a block of several million (sparse) bigrams might thus have the same statistical effect as adding several thousand (denser) unigrams (individual words).